EmilioCliff/microservices-go/broker-service/README.md

 ## Endpoints ✨

-- Feature 1
 `GET    /ping` used to test if the service is up and healthy
  `POST     /handler` used to receive the clients request and route to respective services using either the rabbit queue or http request
  `POST     /webhook` used together with the payment api for stripe callbacks

 ## Technologies Used 🛠️